 Note: Colorado residents must register their off-highway vehicle with the Colorado State Parks (303) 866-3437.
 Non-residents are not required to register in Colorado, if they are registered in their home states.
 All off-highway vehicles must have an approved muffler and spark arrester.
 These requirements are subject to change so make sure to contact the Colorado State Parks prior to using your off-highway vehicle.

-Overall, Middle Saint Vrain Road is the 40th most popular dirt bike trail of all 93 dirt biking rides in Colorado.
+Overall, Middle Saint Vrain Road is the 42nd most popular dirt bike trail of all 93 dirt biking rides in Colorado.
 Several of the better dirt bike trails are nearby Middle Saint Vrain Road including Caribou Flats Road, Lefthand Canyon OHV Area and Meeker Park.